It’s one of the most commonly asked questions about Wills and the process of estate planning and administration in Australia.

 There are several stages to a Probate application, each with its own time frame:

-Learn more about the Probate process with our affiliate firm Safewill Legal.
+Learn more about the Probate process with our affiliate firm Safewill Legal or call the Safewill Legal team on 1300 942 586.
 Safewill Legal provides the most affordable fixed fee probate service in Australia - find out why Safewill has over 1,000 5-star reviews from our happy customers.

-Apply for Probate with Safewill Legal & simplify your journey as an executor.
+Apply for Probate with Safewill Legal and simplify your journey as an executor.